MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Mailchimp.md

 ## Deprecation

 This connector is deprecated, and won't be supported soon.
-We recommend you transition off existing connections using this connector, and don't use this connectpr for new connections.
+We recommend you transition off existing connections using this connector, and don't use this connector for new connections.